Understanding the Marietta Municipal Court System

 Sentences enforced by the court are restricted to fines of as much as $1,000 per offense and 12 months confined.
 Sentences for numerous offenses might run consecutively or serve probation.

 One of the most common recurring offenses is driving while impaired.
 In many cases, a DUI lawyer can plan a strategy to reduce the charges or negotiate a lighter sentence in your case.

 Understanding Marietta Municipal Court Public Access

 The Marietta GA Municipal Court’s public access policy is open.
 That means that the Clerk of the Court is open to the public.
-Their hours are 8:00 a.m. to 5:00 p.m., Monday through Friday.
-Bear in mind that there is no charge for records search unless you need copies.
+Their hours are 8:00 a.m. to 5:00 p.m., Monday through Friday (except for legal holidays).
+Bear in mind that there is no charge for a records search unless you need copies.
 You may request copies of records or documents or conduct a records search.